 Is Lipton onion soup mix gluten free?

-Unfortunately, there is no gluten-free onion soup mix made by Lipton.
+The number one question we get on this topic is, “Is Lipton onion soup mix gluten-free?”
+The people want to know!
+Unfortunately, Lipton onion soup mix is not gluten free.
 Their product contains soy sauce made from wheat, so it is not safe for gluten-free people to eat.

 Can you find gluten-free onion soup mix at Walmart?